simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-10-30
+<br />**Date image released:**  2024-10-31
-<br />**This image is owned by:**
+<br />**This image is owned by:**  Simone Curzi
-Chad Leader

-<br />**Title of the image:**  NGC 7635: The Bubble Nebula
+<br />**Title of the image:**  Rigel and the Witch Head Nebula
-<br />**Description for the image:**  What created this huge space bubble?
-Blown by the wind from a star, this tantalizing, head-like apparition is cataloged as NGC 7635, but known simply as the Bubble Nebula.
-The featured striking view utilizes a long exposure to reveal the intricate details of this cosmic bubble and its environment.
-Although it looks delicate, the 10 light-year diameter bubble offers evidence of violent processes at work.
-Seen here above and right of the Bubble's center, a bright hot star is embedded in the nebula's reflecting dust.
-A fierce stellar wind and intense radiation from the star, which likely has a mass 10 to 20 times that of the Sun, has blasted out the structure of glowing gas against denser material in a surrounding molecular cloud.
-The intriguing Bubble Nebula lies a mere 11,000 light-years away toward the boastful constellation Cassiopeia.
-Your Sky Surprise: What picture did APOD feature on your birthday? (post 1995)
+<br />**Description for the image:**  By starlight, this eerie visage shines in the dark with a crooked profile evoking its popular name, the Witch Head Nebula.
+In fact, this entrancing telescopic portrait gives the impression that a witch has fixed her gaze on Orion's bright supergiant star Rigel.
+More formally known as IC 2118, the Witch Head Nebula spans about 50 light-years and is composed of interstellar dust grains reflecting Rigel's starlight.
+The color of the Witch Head Nebula is caused not only by Rigel's intense blue light, but because the dust grains scatter blue light more efficiently than red.
+The same physical process causes Earth's daytime sky to appear blue, although the scatterers in Earth's atmosphere are molecules of nitrogen and oxygen.
+Rigel and this dusty cosmic crone are about 800 light-years away.
+You may still see a few witches in your neighborhood tonight though, so have a safe and Happy Halloween!
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2410/BubbleRed_Leader_960.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2410/Strega_apod_3.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).